Classification of ethnicity in the United Kingdom: Collective terms for minority ethnic groups

-Since the Second World War, many minority groups in the UK were collectively referred to as "coloured", a term that is deprecated and offensive in modern-day usage.
+Since the Second World War, many minority groups in the UK were collectively referred to as "coloured", a term deprecated and perceived as offensive in modern-day usage.
 From the 1970s until the early 1990s, those who subscribed to the notion of political blackness used the term "black" to refer to all ethnic minorities in the UK; however, this also came under scrutiny in the 1990s, especially from British Asians, who did not feel "black".

-A number of terms have been used, by government and more generally, to refer to the collective ethnic minority population.
+A number of terms have been used, by government and more generally, to refer to the collective ethnic-minority population.
 These include "black and minority ethnic" (BME), "black, Asian and minority ethnic" (BAME) and "black and ethnic minority" (BEM).
-These terms have been criticised on a number of grounds, including for excluding national minorities such as the Cornish, Welsh, Scottish and Northern Irish from the definition of ethnic minorities, for suggesting that black people (and Asian people, specifically the South Asians with BAME) are racially separate from the ethnic minority population, and for including under a single label heterogenous groups with little in common with each other.
+These terms have been criticised on a number of grounds, including for excluding national minorities such as the Cornish, Welsh, Scottish and Northern Irish from the definition of ethnic minorities, for suggesting that black people (and Asian people — specifically the South Asians in the case of "BAME") are racially separate from the ethnic minority population, and for including under a single label heterogenous groups with little in common with each other.

-A November 2020 survey found that the term "BAME" offended those whom it attempts to describe, with "ethnically diverse communities" preferred when speaking broadly, and relevant terms for a specific community or person.
+A November 2020 survey found that the term "BAME" offended those whom it attempts to describe, with the phrase "ethnically diverse communities" preferred when speaking broadly, and with relevant specific terms favored when referring to a specific community or person.
 In December 2021, the BBC, ITV, Channel 4 and Channel 5 committed not to use the term "BAME", in order to provide better representation of specific ethnic groups.

-In November 2022, the Labour-run Westminster City Council committed to replace BAME with "global majority."
+In November 2022, the Labour-run Westminster City Council committed to replace "BAME" with "global majority".
 However, Conservative MP John Hayes remarked that the change was "deeply sinister and must be resisted at every turn."